 Step 4 – Use a high-grit (fine) sandpaper to smooth the edges from your cuts, and use wood glue or Liquid Nails to assemble your frame.
 Double check your clip markings before you put it all together.
 Use duct tape to keep your frame together and let it dry for the period of time specified on your adhesive.
 Don’t worry about a slightly imperfect fit – you’ll fill it in with paintable caulk later on.

-Step 5 (optional) – Add shoe moulding or any other second layer of trim following the same directions for measuring and cutting (the 45-degree angle applies here too).
+Step 5 (optional) – Add shoe molding or any other second layer of trim following the same directions for measuring and cutting (the 45-degree angle applies here too).